Can You Sue Uber Or Lyft If Your Driver Crashes?

 A Maintenance Provider

-While rideshare drivers bear primary responsibility for maintaining their vehicles, the repair shops and mechanics who service these vehicles also have a professional duty to perform safe, competent work.
+While rideshare drivers bear primary responsibility for maintaining their vehicles, the repair shops and technicians who service these vehicles also have a professional duty to perform safe, competent work.
 When faulty repairs or negligent maintenance contribute to an accident, repair providers may share liability.

 Examples of maintenance provider negligence include: